Federal trial of Arbery’s killers is the first to ask: Was this 2020 attack motivated by racial hate?

 The decision to put racism and hate at the center of the case against the McMichaels and Bryan — who already were convicted of murder in Georgia state court and sentenced to life in prison — has been widely applauded by civil rights advocates.
 They said a conviction in the federal courthouse in Brunswick, Ga., would send a strong deterrence message from the Justice Department: that hate crimes are a distinct threat because such acts can harm a broader group beyond the immediate victim.

 “There were massive waves of protests demanding justice and a truthful conversation around race in our country.
-The fact is, it’s now 2022 and the federal hate-crimes trial is just beginning, ” said Nadia Aziz, a consultant on the Fighting Hate & Bias initiative at the Leadership Conference on Civil and Human Rights.
+The fact is, it’s now 2022 and the federal hate-crimes trial is just beginning,” said Nadia Aziz, a consultant on the Fighting Hate & Bias initiative at the Leadership Conference on Civil and Human Rights.
 “When someone is murdered, so much is at stake for the family.
 But on a national scale, people also want to see accountability.
 That movement in 2020 wasn’t forgotten.”

 But the case also represents a risk for prosecutors, who must prove that the defendants sought to intimidate Arbery, 25, on a public street because of his race.
 The three men argued in their state trial that they had reason to suspect Arbery of break-ins in their neighborhood.